Set up ads

 • More relevant ads.
 We'll leverage content from your website's landing page to customize your assets based on what potential customers are searching for.

-Enable auto-generated assets for responsive search ads
+Enable auto-generated assets for Responsive Search ads

 2. Select the appropriate campaign.